3 Steps To Satisfaction Up / Mass Shootings Down

 I agree with Aaron.
 My childhood was horrific.
 I wanted to be seen, I wanted to be heard, I wanted to feel valued.

 Aaron’s friend saw Aaron, heard Aaron, valued Aaron, and saved lives.
 A shower, a meal, a conversation, a positive identity.
 Simple strategies.
-My Satisfying DISC Needs PDF file provides simple strategies for seeing, hearing, and valuing.
+My DISC Needs In Relationships page provides simple strategies for seeing, hearing, and valuing.
+This free video lesson reveals the simplicity of satisfying needs, as simples as the needs Aaron Stark’s friend satisfied for him.

 Doing what you can, with what you got, where you are would help people feel seen, heard, and valued.
 Unimagined success for you could follow.